When it comes to choosing the right small business loan, factors such as loan total, interest rate, and repayment amount are obviously important.

 Bank loans typically range from 3 years on the lower end, to 10 years on the upper end.
 The reason for the relatively long period is because most banks want to underwrite larger loans of $500,000 and above – and the longer period makes this more viable.

 Not surprisingly, this leaves many small business owners on the outside looking in.
-And those that have less than 2 years of established business credit, or who don’t have a great business and personal credit score, have virtually no chance of getting a bank loan.
+And those that have less than 2 years of established business credit, or who don’t have a great business and personal credit score, typically don’t have a good chance of getting a traditional bank loan.

 Small Business Administration (SBA) loans, which are facilitated in conjunction with certain banks, have terms that are even longer than bank loans and can range from 5 years on the low end, to 25 years on the high end.